josephmluna/LabWebsite/contact/index.md

 ## Lab Positions
 ### Graduate Students

 We are always looking out for exceptional and creative graduate students from a variety of backgrounds.
-Please email Joe with your CV and research interests.
+Please email me with your CV and research interests.
 Prospective Graduate Students can apply to our lab through the [Biomedical Science Training Program (BSTP)](https://case.edu/medicine/bstp) or the [Medical Scientist Training Program (MSTP)](https://case.edu/medicine/mstp/).
-Email me in advance of the application deadline whenever possible for more info.
+Email in advance of the application deadline whenever possible for more info.

 ### Undergraduates